MicrosoftDocs/Viva/Viva/insights/Use/insights.md

 ## Take action

 In the **Take action** section for each insight, select **See your insights** to see the most effective actions you can do now to drive change toward better business outcomes in your organization.
-For example, in **Boost employee engagement** > **Increase frequency of coaching** > **See your insights**, you'll see recommendations, such as scheduling recurring 1:1 meetings and how to enhance manager coaching with MyAnalytics.
+For example, in **Boost employee engagement** > **Increase frequency of coaching** > **See your insights**, you'll see recommendations, such as scheduling recurring 1:1 meetings and how to enhance manager coaching with Viva Insights.

 ![Take action for coaching.](../images/wpa/use/coaching.png)